MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Start-Process.md

 ### -NoNewWindow

 Start the new process in the current console window.
-By default PowerShell opens a new window.
+By default on Windows, PowerShell opens a new window.
+On non-Windows systems, you never get a new terminal window.

 You cannot use the **NoNewWindow** and **WindowStyle** parameters in the same command.

+The parameter does not apply for non-Windows systems.

 ```yaml
 Type: System.Management.Automation.SwitchParameter